stakeholder definition step 1 of stakeholder management

 For example, call center staff may not have a choice in the procurement or implementation of a CRM system, but can be the key factor in the long-term adoption of the software.
 If call center staff don't fully adopt the software, if they don't use it's full capabilities then they impact senior managements' perception of the software and it success or failure.
 Disgruntled call center staff could prevent achievement of ROI which would ultimately result in the software being replaced.
 Therefore stakeholder identification must include those who may at first appear to be powerless.

-Deciding on the definition that you will use for identifying your Stakeholders is an important choice that will drive your entire Stakeholder Management Strategy.
+Deciding on the definition that you will use is an important choice that will drive your entire strategy.
 To help you decide, see more definitions at What is a Stakeholder?

 How to identify your stakeholders

-The first step in stakeholder mapping is to identify your stakeholders.
+The first step in is to identify your stakeholders.
 Get your project team together and list everybody that you can think of who is, or will be affected by the project.

 ways to identify & find your stakeholders